acrolinx/acrolinx-coding-guidance/topics/logging.md

 # Logging

-All integrations should log messages in such a way that, in case of a crash or malfunction, Support is able to figure out what went wrong.
+In case of a crash or malfunction, all integrations must write log messages.
+The messages must enable support to figure out what went wrong.

 ## Types